CarlosEduardoChiarellaBraga/Encryption/README.md

 a --> 0 + 12 = 12.
 Since there is  no othe number with the value of 12, we will subtract the (highest value + 1) from this value until it is correspondent to another digit.
 <br/> 12 - 5 = 7 - 5 = 2 --> value of "c"
 <br/>Then, "c" would be the first letter of the encrypted txt.<br/>
 b --> 1 + 34 = 35.
-Since there is  no othe number with the value of 35, we will subtract the (highest value + 1) from this value until it is correspondent to another digit.
+Since there is  no number with the value of 35, we will subtract the (highest value + 1) from this value until it is correspondent to another digit.
 <br/> 35 - 5 = 30 - 5 = 25 - 5 = 20 - 5 = 15 - 10 = 5 - 5 = 0 --> value of "a"
 <br/>Then, "a" would be the second letter of the encrypted txt.
 <br/>This would happen until there are no more digits to be encrypted.
-If current = len(key), current goes back to  the beginning.
+If current == len(key), current goes back to the beginning, receiving the value of 0.
 <br/><br/>
 Decryption:
 <br/>It is the opposite from the encryption: we get the value of the encrypted digit, add the key[current], and subtract from len(alf) until the value is represented by a digit.
 This digit will be the decrypted digit.